-Located in the heart of South Walton, Great Southern Cafe has been dishing up southern-inspired seafood favorites since 2006.
+Located in the heart of South Walton, Great Southern Café has been dishing up Southern-inspired seafood favorites since 2006.
 Try out the Baked Oyster Trio, including Acadian, Rockefeller and Bienville-style oysters.
-Curious about the tequila bottles on the table? it's Chef Jim Shirley’s famous Oyster Juice, available to sample or purchase as a souvenir.
+Curious about the tequila bottles on the table?
+It's Chef Jim Shirley’s famous Oyster Juice, available to sample or purchase as a souvenir.

 Hurricane Oyster Bar & Grill: Grayton Beach

 The name says it all!
-This funky, Grayton Beach joint is the self-proclaimed “Pearl of 30-A.” Their menu has everything the storm blew in.
+This funky, Grayton Beach joint is the self-proclaimed “Pearl of 30A.”
+Their menu has everything the storm blew in.
 For starters, try the Fried Oyster Nachos topped with Chipotle Creme and Pico de Gallo.
-Then, travel around the globe at Hurricane Oyster Bar with their raw oyster options, including Mexican, Japanese, Russian, German or the World Tour - all of the above!
+Then, travel around the globe at Hurricane Oyster Bar with their raw oyster options, including Mexican, Japanese, German or the World Tour - all of the above!

 Shunk Gulley Oyster Bar: Gulf Place